top of page

 Meet the OT

 Hi!
 My name is Regina, and I am so excited that you are interested in Hikeabilities!
-I have been a pediatric occupational therapist for 8 years, working with children of varying abilities from ages birth through 21 in school-based and outpatient settings.
+I have been a pediatric occupational therapist for over 8 years, working with children of varying abilities from ages birth through 21 in school-based and outpatient settings.
 In addition to occupational therapy and working with little ones, I enjoy spending time with friends and my big family, exploring the outdoors, and staying active most especially through hiking.
 I have dreamt about starting a program that blends my professional and personal passions together for quite some time now and decided to finally take the leap.
-Welcome to Hikeabilities I was born and raised "outside of Philadelphia", attended Penn State for undergrad, and received my Masters of Science degree in Occupational Therapy at Salus University (now at Drexel University).
-I have always had an adventurous heart, so upon passing my boards I packed up my silver Elantra and drove about as far as I possibly could in the continental US to arrive in sunny San Diego.
-While this is where my professional career began, it is also where my passion for the outdoors and nature blossomed.
+Welcome to Hikeabilities.
+I was born and raised in the suburbs of Philadelphia, attended Penn State for undergrad, and received my Masters of Science degree in Occupational Therapy at Salus University (now Drexel University).
+I have always had an adventurous heart, so upon passing my boards I moved to San Diego.
+While this is where my professional career took root, it is also where my passion for the outdoors and nature blossomed.
 When the world just about shut down in 2020, I hit a point where I was going stir-crazy.
-I had already completed the 1000-piece puzzle, purchased the pasta maker and conquered homemade mushroom and goat cheese ravioli, taken on painting as a 12-hour hobby for a solid day, and found a home-exercise program that I loved but could only do so many workouts from a screen on a yoga mat using wine bottles as weights.
-And we were only on day 6 of quarantine.
-This is when walking became my therapy.
-I would walk along the bay and shoreline, through parks and neighborhoods.
+Walking became my therapy.
 It provided a time and space to calm my mind while allowing my body to move.
-As daily walks continued, monthly hikes along trails across San Diego County also became habitual.
-These hikes challenged me both physically and mentally.
+Walks quickly turned into hikes, which challenged me both physically and mentally.
 Luckily, I had met a great little group of friends who contributed to both the fun and social-emotional support that always ensured a positive experience.
-Over the next couple of years following, I traveled all over the western region of the country to hike in the National Parks, falling in love with the uniqueness each one presented with.
-My appreciation for nature grew tremendously during these visits, where the vastly diverse outdoor scapes allowed me to take in the world in ways I didn’t know possible.
+Over the next couple of years, I hiked up and down the west coast, falling in love with the vastly diverse outdoor scapes.
 I walked through trees instead of around them in Sequoia.
 I climbed up 21 steep switchbacks in Zion.
 I spotted rainbows reflecting off waterfalls thousands of feet tall in Yosemite.
 I body-sled down the side of snowy Mount Rainier.
 I balanced alongside desert cliffs in Arches.
-I clapped and stomped like a crazy woman to alert grizzly bears in the Tetons.
+I clapped and stomped like a crazy woman to ward off grizzly bears in the Tetons.
 I watched the most electrifying sunset in Death Valley.
+Interacting with the world in ways I didn’t know possible reinforced and strengthened my appreciation for nature.
 How fortunate was I?
-Shouldn't everyone have the opportunity to get a taste of these sensory provoking natural experiences?
-When my time on the west coast concluded and I completed my second cross-country trek (in my same silver Elantra but this time with an additional moving pod shipped separately), I arrived back in PA.
+Shouldn't everyone get the opportunity to immerse their senses in the ways I did?
+When my time on the west coast concluded, I returned to Philadelphia.
 This is when the initial sparks for my vision of Hikeabilities ignited.
-I wanted to create something that encouraged people of all abilities to engulf themselves in nature as I have and will continue to do.
-With my occupational therapy background in mind, this felt like the perfect way to blend my personal and professional passions together and turn my dream into a reality.
+Hiking gave me an outlet to stay active while stimulating my brain and connecting with others.
+I wanted to create something that encouraged people of all abilities to do the same.
+And so, I did.
+With my occupational therapy background in mind, Hikeabilities became the perfect way to blend my personal and professional passions and turn my dream into a reality.
+I can’t wait for you to share it with me.

 bottom of page